Sydney Frederick Galvayne: The Bank of England

 Frederick followed in his father’s footsteps and became a Clerk in the Bank of England at the age of 18 as an unattached clerk in the Accountant Departments Bank Note Office.
 However, three years later he was asked to tender his resignation because he made a false statement to the bank about loans that he had taken out.
+He was then employed as a Brewer's Clerk.

 Horse taming

+Frederick, after facing Bankruptcy in late 1872, left the United Kingdom, leaving his wife Emily and two sons, under the assumed name of Ralph Frederick Osborne.
+He arrived in Australia in March 1876.